nsethblanchard/portfolio/notes.md

 All background images that I didn't take were gotten from pixabay.com

-Using Sanity.io- an open source SPA built with React. going to manage.sanity.io will show you all of your projects
+Using Sanity.io- an open source SPA built with React.
+Headless Content Management System going to manage.sanity.io will show you all of your projects Your GUI data can be accessed and manipulated at localhost:3333 after you cd into studio and run "sanity start"

 ### Steps for setting up Sanity